evgenyneu/quagga/README.md

 quagga --copy-template
 ```

-This command creates a .quagga_template file that you can modify to customize the output format.
+This command copies the default template to `.quagga_template` file that you can modify to customize the output format.

 ### Template locations